Adedipupo/Adedipupo/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
 "Exploring..."
-- 🌱 I’m currently learning ...
-Rust
+- 🌱 I’m currently learning ... how to learn
-- 👯 I’m looking to collaborate on ... tech
+- 👯 I’m looking to collaborate on ... interesting solutions
 - 🤔 I’m looking for help with  ... connecting with startups and collaborating
 - 💬 Ask me about ...
-Node.js,Docker, Golang,Rust, RabbitMQ
+Node.js,Docker,Aws,Kafka,Databricks etc
 - 📫 How to reach me: ...
 X (formerly Twitter ) : @otunbadipo1
 - 😄
 - ⚡ Fun fact: ...
 Ronaldo >>>>